omarreis/FiremonkeySensorFusion/README.md

         {$ENDIF Android}

         {$IFDEF IOS}  fMagAccelFusion.StartStopSensors({bStart:} true );  {$ENDIF IOS}

+* It is good practice to disable the sensors when the app goes to background (Home btn), and enable when it comes back.

 ## Samples
 * SensorFusionDemo1 - Simple usage sample in this repository.